giubuig/triadic-approximation-for-contagions-on-higher-order-networks/README.md

 'tri_approx.jl' allows to reproduce all the mean-field results.

-'aux.jl' contains the code to Montecarlo simulations.
+'aux.jl' contains the code to run Montecarlo simulations.

-'real_nets.jl' includes the code to generate hypergraphs from real-world datare and to produce the plots for those hypergraphs.
+'real_nets.jl' includes the code to generate hypergraphs from real-world data and to produce the plots for those hypergraphs.
 The edges of the original real-world temporal networks and the edges (2-edge and 3-edges) of the generated hypergraphs are provided in '/real_nets'.